pombase/canto/documentation/canto.md

 Names of classes used to implement database query and storage.
 This allows the implementations to be swapped from the defaults.
 #### gene_adaptor
-Used to lookup gene identifier, name, synonyms and products.
+Used to look up gene identifier, name, synonyms and products.
 The default is to use the internal Canto database ("track").
 ### evidence_types
 Short name (codes) and long names of evidence types.
 Any evidence type